 Stockpile Rookie Draft Picks for the Coming Years

-The rookie draft is the only place you have full control.
-Trading veteran players for young future stars is important, but it requires other managers to trade with you.
-In the rookie draft, you get to choose the players that will be the foundation of your roster for the next several years — the guys that will help you dig out of this hole and put you in contention!
+In the rookie draft, you get to choose the players who will be the foundation of your roster for the next several years — the guys who will help you dig out of this hole and put you in contention!

 It’s often easier to trade for picks than players in dynasty leagues, especially early in the season.
 Competing managers will be far more apt to give away a pick for a win-now player than to give away one of their young prospects.
 Use this to your advantage.
-It’s why knowing the cyclic nature of the dynasty calendar is imperative.
+That’s why knowing the cyclic nature of the dynasty calendar is imperative.

 Entering your first season, you should have your five rookie draft picks or however many rounds your draft is.
 Try and get 2-3 more if possible.
 You can do this either by trading away veterans or trading down in your rookie draft.

 Is there no clear 1.01 for the upcoming season?
 Perhaps you can sell someone else on the value of the 1.01 and accumulate multiple first- and second-round rookie picks.

 Also, consider the “sweet spot” of the draft.
-The mid-rounds can be easier to acquire, and the talent there, especially in the first half, are guys who could have been first-rounders and have the requisite talent to shine.
+The mid-rounds can be easier to acquire, and the talent there (especially in the first half) are guys who could have been first-rounders and have the requisite talent to shine.
 Think of Tee Higgins and Amon-Ra St. Brown as players who slid, but if we redrafted those classes, they would be vastly higher.

 The reality is the roster you’re inheriting is more than one superstar away from competing.
 Of course, you ultimately need superstars, but you need more than one.
 If you trade down and acquire more picks, it provides more chances to hit on more players.

 For your rebuilding roster, two WR2s and an RB2 will be more valuable than one RB1.
-Be honest with yourself about the strengths and weaknesses, not only of your current roster, but for you as a fantasy manager and play to them.
+Be honest with yourself about the strengths and weaknesses, not only of your current roster but for you as a fantasy manager, and play to them.

 Focus on Wide Receivers in Your Rookie Drafts